 Slipped Disk in Athletes

-Joe Fleming provides an overview of a slipped disc: symptoms, causes, classification, treatment and prevention.
+Joe Fleming provides an overview of a slipped disc: symptoms, causes, classification, treatment, and prevention.

 Lower back pain is one of the most common reasons why competitive athletes miss training and playing times.
-Regardless of age, this symptom is usually caused by degenerative diseases such as spondylosis and structural abnormalities such as spinal stenosis and lumbar disk herniation (LDH).
-Research has shown although LDH has a potential to end an athlete's career, strict adherence to recommended surgical and nonsurgical management can still lead to a promising clinical outcome.
+Regardless of age, this symptom is usually caused by degenerative diseases such as spondylosis and structural abnormalities such as spinal stenosis and lumbar disc herniation (LDH).
+Research has shown although LDH has the potential to end an athlete's career, strict adherence to recommended surgical and nonsurgical management can still lead to a promising clinical outcome.

 Understanding a Slipped Disk

 A slipped disk is often the term used for a herniated disk or a spinal disk herniation.
 It most commonly occurs on the lower back and is characterized by a debilitating pain that might travel to the neck, arms, or legs.
 The condition, however, can sometimes be relieved with nonsurgical means.

 In between the spinal vertebrae are jelly-like spinal disks that are protected by elastic casings.
 These work like shock absorbers that protect the vertebrae with every movement.
 A slipped disk happens when it ruptures and pushes out of the spine, thus resulting in a herniated disk.
 The ruptured disk adds more pressure and friction on the spinal nerves that might result in a painful, uncomfortable, and unpleasant sensation in your back.

 People between the ages of 30 to 50 years old are more prone to slipped disk, but the ratio between men and women suffering from this condition is 2:1.
 Five to 20 people per 1000 adults develop a slipped disk, but some might not experience any symptoms.